vpdb/server/README.md

 ## Credits

 * To Mukuste.
 He gave the community such a nice momentum and I thought I could add a little bit to it.
-* To Tom for his support of this project and a certainly awesome PinballX integration!
+* To Tom for his support of this project.

 [![IntelliJ IDEA][idea-image]][idea-url]